What Is a Credit Inquiry?

 For example, some credit card companies will automatically deny anyone with more than 5 inquiries in the past 24 month (2 years).
 If you have 7 inquiries in the past 2 years, but only 1 in the past year, it’s possible your credit scores could look great and only factor in one inquiry, however the additional 6 hard credit inquiries on your credit reports from more than a year ago might cause a bank to deny you for new credit.

-Rate Shopping for Auto, Mortgage and Student Loans
+Combining Multiple Inquiries for Auto, Mortgage and Student Loans

 When you shop around for a mortgage, auto, or student loan, you may end up with multiple hard inquiries.
 However, you’re not looking to take out 10 loans, you’re rate shopping for the best deal on one loan.

 For this reason, credit scoring models are designed to include a special rules for these certain types of loans so that your scores are not penalized for multiple inquiries for the same loan.
-Take note that this is not true when it comes to credit card inquiries, so if you apply for many credit cards in a short period of time each inquiry will impact your credit score.

 With the FICO scoring models, all auto, mortgage and student loan inquiries that are fewer than 30 days old are completely ignored.
 After 30 days, the model breaks inquiries into a 45 day “de-dupe” period where multiple inquires during a 45 day period are grouped together and counted as one inquiry.
 This process is called “collapsing.”